msaeedmughal007/Saeed/README.md

 # Saeed
-My Name Is Saeed Software From Lahore.
+My Name Is Saeed Mughal From Lahore.
 I am Student of Software Engineering.